MonashDataFluency/python-workshop-base/workshops/docs/modules/functions.md

     return input_argument1 * input_argument2
 ```

-The function declaration starts with the word def, followed by the function name and any arguments in parenthesis, and ends in a colon.
+The function declaration starts with the word `def`, followed by the function name and any arguments in parenthesis, and ends in a colon.
 The body of the function is indented just like loops are.
 If the function returns something when it is called, it includes a return statement at the end.

 Let's rewrite this function with shorter (but still informative) names so we don't need to type as much: